mbradle/wnutils/doc/source/read_tutorial.rst

     >>> import wnutils.read.h5 as wr5

-Then use the `wh` namespace in subsequent calls.
+Then use the `wr5` namespace in subsequent calls.

 Read the names of the iterable groups.
 .......................................